If you wish to travel far and fast, travel light.

 Traveling & living around the world has changed my life in all the very best ways.
 And I hope the words and images here inspire you not just to dream, but to actually set forth on an adventure of your very own.

-On my blog, you’ll find destination guides, down to earth travel advice, and way too honest info about the 61 countries I’ve visited independently so far.
 Follow along, comment and ask me all your burning travel-related questions.
 Let’s connect!

 One does not discover new lands